Ohohcakester/LaL/README.md

 Less Annoying LaTeX
 =========
+Quick and easy LaTeX typesetting for the lazy.
+When having a nicely-formatted document isn't a priority. (e.g. taking notes, doing assignments, making crib sheets)

 How to use
 ---------
 There is only one file, **lal.py**.

-To compile a .tex file `"myfile.tex"`, run `python lal.py myfile.tex`.
+To compile a .tex file "myfile.tex", run `python lal.py myfile.tex`.

-This will a file called `tempfilename.pdf`.
+This will create a file called `tempfilename.pdf`.
 (Yes I know it's weird.
 I'll change it at some point)

 Requirements
 ---------